CoccoMarco/Getting-and-Cleaning-Data/README.md

 - Unzipped dataset folder called "UCI HAR Dataset".
 The dataset could be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 - CodeBook.md : The code book with the explanation of all the variables and how the data is treated.
 - run_analysis.R : the R script that takes the raw data as input and returns a tidy dataset called "data" as required by the course project guidelines.

+# Instructions

+- Read CodeBook.md
+- Download and unzip the raw dataset in your working directory
+- Source the run_analysis.R file
+- View the tidy dataset "data"